freedomofpress/securedrop-docs/docs/introduction/what_makes_securedrop_unique.rst

 by state sponsored hackers.

-Because of this threat, SecureDrop completely segments its traffic from a news organization’s normal network.
+Because of this threat, SecureDrop completely segments its traffic from a news organization's normal network.
 Submissions are accessed and downloaded using the Qubes operating system, with all SecureDrop-related traffic routed through Tor.

 The SecureDrop servers also undergo significant system hardening in order to make it as difficult as possible for hackers to break in.
-By doing so, SecureDrop protects sources against networks that are already compromised, as well as a news organization’s normal network from attacks that could potentially come through SecureDrop.
+By doing so, SecureDrop protects sources against networks that are already compromised, as well as a news organization's normal network from attacks that could potentially come through SecureDrop.

 Free and open source software
 -----------------------------

-100% of SecureDrop’s code is free and open source.
+100% of SecureDrop's code is free and open source.
 Not only does this mean anyone can install SecureDrop themselves, but the code is available online for security experts to test for vulnerabilities.